susanto-tm/CodePathFlixster/README.md

 ### Notes

 The difficulties that I face mainly arise from the transition from the YouTubeActivity to other activities.
-Being able to transition without keeping a history in the Activity Stack, while being able to transfer different features of a popular movie and regular movie.
+Being able to transition without keeping a history on the Activity Stack, while being able to transfer different features of a popular movie and regular movie.
 I also faced difficulties in getting the player to load the video when abruptly ending the YouTube player from the YouTubeActivity to the DetailPageActivity.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing